 Suggestion: Watch the 10 minutes video tutorial before reading this article

-The Chinese middle class is booming and the imports of foreign products reach higher levels.
+The Chinese middle class is booming and the imports of foreign products have increased significantly in the past years.

-I’ve written a number of guides, covering some of the most popular food products imported to China, for example, wine, meat, health supplements, and more.
+I’ve previously written many export guides that cover some of the most popular food products imported to China.
+Some examples are guides for wine, meat, and health supplements.

-Many believe that the olive oil market is small in China, in a way it still is, and will continue to grow much.
-Just giving you a number, from 2015-2016, Spain alone exported an impressing number of 32,100 metric tons of olive oil to China.
+Many believe that the olive oil market is small in China, in a way it is, but will continue to grow much in the coming years.
+Just to share some interesting data, from 2015 to 2016, Spain exported an impressive number of 32,100 metric tons of olive oil to China.

 The Chinese market has started to appreciate foreign olive oil for various reasons during the past years.
 Even if the global consumption of olive oil has decreased, it actually increases in China.
 With double digits annually.

-Yes, olive oil is here to stay, and many predict that we’re set for a boom in the coming years, as the younger generation takes over and the Chinese look for healthier options to domestic oil products.
+Olive oil is here to stay and many predict that we’re set for a boom in the coming years, as the younger generation takes over and the Chinese look for healthier options for domestic oil products.

-Not only do the Chinese buy imported olive oil due to previous food scandals, they also see it as a good replacement for local oils, for example soya bean oil, that doesn’t bring as many health benefits.
+Not only do the Chinese buy imported olive oil due to previous food scandals, but they also see it as a good replacement for local oils, for example, soya bean oil, but that also doesn’t bring as many health benefits.

 Even if Gansu and Sichuan are some of the main producers, these provinces can’t keep up with the production volumes available in Southern Europe, for example.

 From which countries do the Chinese buy olive oil?